Nurse Practitioner

 Status:

-This is a hybrid role based in the London area, with a mix of virtual and in-person care delivery depending on patient needs.
-The in-person component of the role will support patients and teams in the local area, while the virtual component may provide care and consultation support to programs across the province.
+This is a hybrid role based in the Toronto Central region, with a mix of virtual and in-person care delivery depending on the patient’s needs.

 Key Responsibilities: